One-Click Packet Capture

 python3 -u startmitm.py localhost --serial bfde362

-If your environment is more restrictive, such as when your phone and current computer are neither on the same network nor can physically access the device, but as long as you can access the FIRERPA port, you can still perform man-in-the-middle.
-This situation typically occurs when you have used the built-in frp service to forward FIRERPA to a remote server, or you have forwarded FIRERPA’s 65000 port somewhere by some means.
-In this case, there is only this one port between you and FIRERPA that can directly communicate, and other ports cannot access each other.
-In this situation, the phone cannot access any port on the local machine, and the local machine can only access the phone’s FIRERPA port (or the phone has a public IP, but the local machine is on an internal network).
-This requires the following approach.
-(OpenVPN network interconnection does not fall into the above situation)
+In more constrained environments — when the phone and computer are neither on the same network nor physically accessible, but you can still reach the FIRERPA port — MITM is still possible.
+This typically occurs when you’ve used an embedded frp service to forward FIRERPA to a remote server, or manually forwarded FIRERPA’s port 65000 somewhere.
+In such cases, communication between you and FIRERPA is limited to this single port; other ports are inaccessible.
+Here, the phone cannot access any local ports, and the computer can only access the phone’s FIRERPA port (or the phone has a public IP while the computer is behind NAT).
+Use the method below in such scenarios.
+(Note: OpenVPN-based network bridging does not fall into this category.)

-In this case, you need to use the following combination.
-First, use adb_pubkey.py or call the interface yourself to install your ADB public key on the device.
-After installation, continue with the following process, where x.x.x.x is the IP that can connect to port 65000 or 127.0.0.1, modified according to the actual situation.
+Use the following combined approach: First, use adb_pubkey.py or call the relevant API to install your ADB public key onto the device.
+After installation, proceed with the steps below.
+Replace x.x.x.x with the IP address that can reach port 65000, or use 127.0.0.1 as appropriate.

 adb connect x.x.x.x:65000